Sirius-social/sirius-sdk-python/how-tos/README.rst

    Also, this document will dive into the building blocks for Smart-Contracts developing in digital markets and the place of **Sirius** in that discussion.
 - `Distributed state machines <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/distributed_state_machines>`_
    will familiarize readers with the distributed state machines concept.
-This concept is the fundament block of the Economic and Technological value of Sirius.
+This concept is the fundament block of the economic and technological value of **Sirius**.
 - `Indy Anon-Creds implementation <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/anon_credentials>`_
    will demonstrate how **Sirius SDK** helps to implement complex tasks and SSI protocols.
 - `Robotic process automation <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/robotic_process_automation>`_